Jim Molan: 2019 federal election

 In November 2018, Molan polled the third-highest number of votes in the Liberal Party's Senate preselection ballot for the 2019 federal election.
 Subsequently he was placed in the "unwinnable" fourth position on the coalition's Senate ticket in New South Wales, below Hollie Hughes, Andrew Bragg, and the Nationals' candidate Perin Davey.

-Molan was disappointed at being relegated to a low-priority position on the official coalition NSW Senate ticket and spoke of being unable to defend the Liberal Party after the decision.
-Later, in May 2019 during the Australian Federal election campaign, a row broke out affecting both the Liberal Party and the National Party when Molan began an independent campaign, not supported by the Liberal Party, to be elected.
-Molan and his supporters began urging voters to ignore the official joint how-to-vote instructions issued by both the Liberal Party and the National Party.
-Instead, voters were encouraged to vote directly for Molan.
-This independent campaign was reported in the media as leading to marked divisions within the Liberal and National Parties.
-Disagreements grew to the extent that in the week before the election, senior officials of the National Party in NSW took the "extraordinary step" of advising voters to ignore the agreed Liberal-National how-to-vote card and vote directly for the preferred National Party candidates.
+Molan was disappointed at being relegated to a low-priority position on the official Coalition NSW Senate ticket and spoke of being unable to defend the Liberal Party after the decision.
+In May 2019, during the Australian Federal election campaign, a row broke out affecting both the Liberal Party and the National Party when Molan began an independent campaign to be elected, not supported by the Liberal Party.
+Molan and his supporters began urging voters to ignore the official joint how-to-vote instructions issued by both the Liberal Party and the National Party, encouraging them to vote directly for Molan.
+That independent campaign was reported in the media as leading to marked divisions within the Liberal and National Parties.
+Disagreement grew, to the extent that, in the week before the election, senior officials of the National Party in NSW took the "extraordinary step" of advising voters to ignore the agreed Liberal-National how-to-vote card and vote directly for the preferred National Party candidates.
 Former deputy prime minister and parliamentary leader of the National Party, Barnaby Joyce, was reported as saying that the row threatened to undermine the coalition agreement which existed between the Liberal and National Parties at the federal level.

 However, on 10 November 2019, Molan was selected by the NSW Liberal Party to fill the casual vacancy left by the resignation of Senator Arthur Sinodinos.
-He was appointed by a joint sitting of the NSW Parliament on 14 November 2019, and served the remainder of Sinodinos's six-year term which expired in June 2022.
+He was appointed by a joint sitting of the NSW Parliament on 14 November 2019, and served the remainder of Sinodinos's six-year term, which expired in June 2022.
 Molan was re-elected at the 2022 federal election for a six-year term starting on 1 July 2022.

 Published works

-Molan has published his opinion on matters related to his expertise, and gave interviews and speeches to recount his experiences.
+Molan published his opinion on matters related to his expertise, and gave interviews and speeches to recount his experiences.
 The following is an incomplete list of his published works, interviews, speeches, opinion pieces and debates: